 Sardines are abundant in the Atlantic, Pacific, and Mediterranean seas.
 They feed on plankton only, which means they don’t contain the high levels of mercury that other fish do.

-Sardines tend to have a negative reputation in the United States.
-But after you take a look at the nutritional benefits, you may be running out to get some for dinner.
+Sardines aren’t a popular fish in the United States.
+But after you take a look at their nutritional benefits, you might decide to give them a try yourself.

-These small fish are packed with nutrients.
-They can be beneficial in the prevention of a number of health conditions.
-They’re known to help prevent heart disease as well as some cancers.
+These small fish are packed with nutrients that can be beneficial in the prevention of a number of health conditions.
+Some of these nutrients are known to help prevent heart disease or may protect against certain cancers.